erazlogo/obsidian-history-vault/readme.md

 This is a starter vault for historical research with Zotero and Obsidian.
-To download, click on the "Code" button on the github page.
+To download, click on the "Code" button on the Github page.

 For directions on how to use this vault, go to [Doing History with Zotero and Obsidian](https://publish.obsidian.md/history-notes/).

 This vault will be updated frequently during the summer of 2022.
-To migrate to the new version, just move your notes into matching folders in the new vault.
+To migrate to a newer version, just move your notes into matching folders in the new vault.

 ## Some features available in this vault:

 Import your annotations from Zotero with [Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration).
-The imported "literature note" (in Obsidian-speak) includes Zotero item metadata and a predefined template for working with notes:
+The imported "literature note" includes Zotero item metadata and a predefined template for working with notes:

 ![Alt Text](https://publish-01.obsidian.md/access/36bec6aea73b5930cec9761dd7c60012/00%20meta/attachments/imported%20note.png)